History of Rajasthan: Geography

-History and in Kurukshetra War
+History and role in Kurukshetra War

 The entire Matsya royal family came to fight for the Pandavas in the Mahabharata war.
 Virata came with his brothers, Uttara, and Shankha.
 Shweta also came from the south with his son Nirbhita.

 On the first day, Uttara died fighting Shalya.
 At the death of his half-brother, Shweta was infuriated and started wreaking havoc in the Kuru armies.
 Bhishma came and killed him.
 On the seventh day, Dronacharya killed Shankha and Nirbhita.
 On the fifteenth day, Dronacharya killed Virata.
 All of Virata's brothers also died fighting Dronacharya.
 The remnant of the Matsya army was slaughtered at midnight by Ashwastamma on the eighteenth day.

 By the late Vedic period, they ruled a kingdom located south of the Kurus, and west of the Yamuna river which separated it from the kingdom of the Panchalas.
 It roughly corresponded to Jaipur in Rajasthan, and included the whole of Hindaun, Alwar with portions of Bharatpur as well as South Haryana.
 The capital of Matsya was at Viratanagari (present-day Bairat) which is said to have been named after its founder king, Virata.

 Matsya Union

-In the modern era, another United States of Matsya was a brief union of 4 princely states of Bharatpur, Dholpur, Alwar and Karauli temporarily put together from 1947 to 1949.
+In the modern era, another United States of Matsya was a brief union of four princely states of Bharatpur, Dholpur, Alwar and Karauli temporarily put together from 1947 to 1949.
 Shobha Ram Kumawat of Indian National Congress was the first and last chief minister of the State from 18 March 1948 until 15 May 1949.
 Maharaja of Dholpur became its Rajpramukh.

 On 15 May 1949, the Matsya Union was merged with Greater Rajasthan, to form the United State of Rajasthan, which later became the state of Rajasthan on 26 January 1950.